How to price your services for profit

 Only, there was ZERO MATH involved in what I decided to charge for my services.

 I thought that because I was new, I should charge very little money to get my foot in the door.
-And for the first six months, I worked for an embarrassingly low rate and was constantly broke.
+And for the first six months, I worked for an embarrassingly low hourly rate and was constantly broke.

 There were a number of reasons that it happened this way: